bersling/tsmean-amp/app/pages/articles/vs/common-concepts-among-component-centric-frameworks.md

 > "In computer programming, data binding is a general technique that binds data sources from the provider and consumer together and synchronizes them" ~[Wiki](https://en.wikipedia.org/wiki/Data_binding)

 I wasn't really sure where to put this section at first, it would also be a good fit for the "Reactivity" section.
-But I thought it would be good to introduce the concept here, since it is the basic underlying concept for templates and it's also in the templates where the developers usually get in touch with the concept.
+But I thought it would be good to introduce the concept here, since it is the basic underlying concept for templates, and it's also in the templates where the developers usually get in touch with the concept.
 This is because you'll often have a piece of data, for example the data in an input field, and then you'll need to ask yourself "ok, now how can I **bind** to this"?
 How can I retrieve its value?
 Or you have a some local state you want to reflect in the template, e.g. a user object with "user.firstName" and "user.lastName".
 But how can you display it in the template?
 You'll have to find a way to **bind** it to the template.
 Binding then means that the framework will do the work for you of keeping it in sync.
-Basically all of the following parts in the templating section can be seen as "data binding" of some sorts.
+Basically, all the following parts in the templating section can be seen as "data binding" of some sorts.

 Another important part of binding we've already covered: How is data synchronized between parent and child components?
 We've seen how this works in the "Components" chapter under [Passing data into a child component (props)](#passing-data-into-a-child-component-props) and [Child to parent communication](#child-to-parent-communication).